charlesrocabert/MetEvolSim/README.md

 ```

 ## First usage <a name="first_usage"></a>
-MetEvolSim has been tested with tens of publicly available kinetic models of metabolism, but we cannot guarantee it will work with all models (see the [list of tested metabolic models](#tested_models)).
+MetEvolSim has been tested with numerous publicly accessible metabolic networks; however, we cannot guarantee that it will be compatible with any model (please refer to the [list of tested metabolic models](#tested_models)).
-The package provides a class to manipulate SBML models: the class <code>Model</code>.
-It is also necessary to define the list of key reactions that are essential to cell growth and fitness, and to provide the path of <a href="http://copasi.org/">CopasiSE</a> software.
-Please note that coefficients are not functional in the current version of MetEvolSim.
+The package includes the class <code>Model</code> to manipulate SBML models.
+Additionally, it is necessary to set up an objective function (a list of target reactions and their coefficients) and to provide the path of <a href="http://copasi.org/">CopasiSE</a> software.
+Please note that objective function coefficients are not operational in the current version of MetEvolSim.

 ```python
 # Import MetEvolSim package